 - gathering and assessing intelligence about compliance practices

-- assessing and issuing child employment permits in appropriate circumstances, for example, if we are satisfied the health, safety, education, and moral and material welfare of the child will not suffer
+- assessing and issuing child employment licences in appropriate circumstances, for example, if we are satisfied the employer is fit and proper to hold a licence, and can meet the conditions of the licence.

-- proactive investigations and audits to test and monitor compliance levels
+- proactive investigations and audits to test and monitor compliance levels, including monitoring compliance with permit (issued prior to 1 July) and licence conditions

 - education and compliance campaigns to inform the community and encourage positive behaviour change.